-An offering is received to support the Cathedral's ministry of sharing God's love.
-All are invited to make a gift as the plate is passed, at give2wnc.org/2022christmas, or by texting the dollar amount you wish to give to 202-856-9005.
+An offering is received to support the Cathedral's ministry of sharing God's love, hope, and peace this Christmas season.
+All are invited to make a gift as the plate is passed, by scanning the QR code on the back of this leaflet, or online at cathedral.org/give.